Here’s a bit of a subjective question: “What credit card has the best rewards?”

 Most importantly, the Amex Blue Cash is a cash back credit card with no annual fee, so you don’t have to pay to get those so-called rewards that you may never earn or use.

-Secondly, you get cash back, so your rewards are guaranteed not to go to waste; if you opted for an airline miles rewards card, such as the Capital One Venture Card, or a basic rewards credit card, the related rewards could expire or you could be forced to use them for something you’re really not interested in.
+Secondly, you get cash back, so your rewards are guaranteed not to go to waste; if you opted for an airline miles rewards card, such as the Capital One Venture Card, or a basic rewards credit card, the related rewards could expire or you could be forced to use them for something you’re not really interested in.

 Additionally, the cash back card from American Express can be used to offset your credit card balance, meaning redemption is hassle-free.
 Every year I convert my points to statement credits and enjoy a really cheap monthly credit card payment.